xushiabbvie/TDtool/README.md

 - **build_model_predict_TCGADEPMAP.R** script can be used to build elasti-net models from DEPMAP gene essentiality data and transfer on TCGA data

 ## ShinyApp
 We built a shiny app for users to exploring the data.
 The code for running the shiny app is at shinyapp/app.R.
-The app will need R image data of TCGADEPMAP in the same directory of the shinyapp.
+The app will need R image data of TCGADEPMAP in the same directory of the shinyapp code.
 The R image data can be downloaded from https://figshare.com/s/5e09e93d10892afa63c8.

 ### Dependencies: